-Here’s a few sample scenarios and responses to help you get started.
+Here are a few sample scenarios and responses to help you get started.

 ❓ Lost orders:

 I’m very sorry to hear your order hasn’t arrived yet.
-I’m sure you were looking forward to trying out that new Super Splash, with the warm weather coming this week.
+I’m sure you were looking forward to trying out that new Super Splash with the warm weather coming this week.